The University of Manchester - China Scholarship Council joint scholarship

 Since 2015, The University of Manchester has been participating in a joint-award agreement with the China Scholarship Council to PhD students from China.

 The University of Manchester will cover full tuition fees for the period of the relevant programme as outlined in the offer letter (usually three years).
 CSC will provide living allowances as prescribed by the Chinese Government, and will cover the round-trip international airfare for students from China to the United Kingdom, visa and passport application fees.

-- Successful candidates must return to China upon completion of their studies and/or research.
+- return to China upon completion of your studies and/or research;

 If you have any questions regarding studying at Manchester, please contact the Doctoral Academy at firstname.lastname@example.org.